jansh7784/jansh7784/README.md

 ## Extra Curricular Activities
 A blend of technical prowess and leadership:

-- Winner at CodeChef LTIME102B (Oct 2022)
+- 3rd Position at CodeRed 2.0 72 hours Hackathon VGU (Oct 2022)
-- Participation in various hackathons including Matte RWA Blockchain Hackathon (2024)
+- Participation in various hackathons including Mantra RWA Blockchain Hackathon (2024)

 ## Connect with Me
 Always eager to make new connections and explore opportunities: